marknelsonengineer/empire/API_DESIGN.md

 ### Logger & Metrics

-@todo TBD
+@startuml
+!theme crt-amber

+class Logger
+class Metrics
+class Metric
+class Counter
+class Timer
+class Measurement

+Metrics *-- "n" Metric

+Metric <|-- Counter
+Metric <|-- Timer
+Metric <|-- Measurement

+@enduml

-In addition to a really good logger, we should also build in a metrics and instrumentation capability to monitor the performance of the system.
+Build a metrics and instrumentation capability to monitor the performance of the system.
 It should have periodic performance counters that measure the number of operations as well as timers that measure the duration of operations.
 That information should be made visible and could provide benchmarks and indications for health management.

+Use cases for Metrics:
+  - Counters for each update:
+    - BTUs used
+    - BTUs unused
+    - Born
+    - Died
+    - How long each update took to process
+    - Number of session-minutes

 ## Use of Design Patterns and Containers